 |34.
 Baked beans||120g||4.8g||113|

 |42.
 Teff||100g (cooked)||3.9g||101|

 All nutritional data has been sourced from the My Food Data website.

 Vegan protein sources: The facts

-Before we share our pick of the most nutrient-dense, delicious and easily-sourced vegan protein sources, these plant-based protein facts will help you to get the most out of your vegan diet.
+Before we share the need-to-know details of all the nutrient-dense, delicious and easily sourced vegan protein sources shown in the chart above, these plant-based protein facts will help you to get the most out of your vegan diet.